Mid-Atlantic Privacy: Responsibility, Collaboration, and Creativity + Bermuda's Pink Sandbox

 Regulators around the world have developed "sandboxes," or structures where innovative organisations can test and experiment in a controlled environment and in close coordination with oversight expertise.

 Of course, we know something about sand here in Bermuda, which is famous for its pink-tinted beaches.
 With that and the Compass Point of Responsibility in mind, I am delighted to announce just such a local program to assist organisations through direct input from my office: the Privacy Innovation and Knowledge-sharing (or, "Pink") Sandbox.
 I will be announcing more details in due course, but if your organisation might like to participate, please contact me to express interest.
 By the nature of our community, we are a collaborative space where interactions between participants are convenient.
 I am sure you will find Bermuda to be an ideal testing ground.

 Some organisations resist these types of programs as limitations or restrictions.
 Again, I make the argument that restrictions are a critical component of any creative process and can inspire greater success.
 Recall the story of the NASA engineers helping Apollo 13 return home, forced to build an air filter using only the spare parts already on the spacecraft.
-Or pianist Keith Jarrett, who played perhaps his greatest jazz concert using a piano with bad keys that he was forced to avoid.
+Or pianist Keith Jarrett, who in a live jazz concert in Cologne played perhaps his greatest performance, in part because the piano he was using had poor playing keys that he was forced to avoid.
 Challenges can help us become more innovative, making different connections in our brains to solve puzzles in new ways.

 Responsibility means learning to operate in challenging circumstances.
 It means that organisations cannot simply take the easy way.
 They must consider their ethical responsibilities and individuals' rights, and become more inspired for it.